What is a PQQ?

 Company details such as Directors details plus the details of the person who deals with health and safety within the company.

 Insurance details are required.
 Subcontractors must have employers liability and public liability.
 If they do not, then the Principal Contractor carries more liability.
-The Principal Contractor will also be breaching a Regulations 2015.
+The Principal Contractor will also be breaching the CDM Regulations 2015.

 Accreditations are a Fast Track Pass